- Liability depends on where the accident happened and who controlled that space, not just who owns the building.

 - Medical expenses: Past and future treatment, therapy, assistive devices

-- Lost wages: Income you’ve already lost and future earning capacity if you can’t return to work
+- Lost wages: Income you have already lost and future earning capacity if you cannot return to work

 - Pain and suffering: Physical pain, emotional distress, loss of enjoyment of life